nextcloud/documentation/developer_manual/app/makefile.rst

 Makefile
 ========

-To ease our developement, we aime to have the same script naming convention.
+To ease our developement, we aim to have the same script naming convention.
 For the npm scripts names and config, please check the :ref:`npm section <npm>`